ThiagoDSMarcelino/nexum/README.md

 ![GitHub](https://img.shields.io/github/license/ThiagoDSMarcelino/data-structures?color=blue)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/ThiagoDSMarcelino/data-structures)

-## Description

-Nexum is a collection of commonly used data structures in Rust, designed to simplify the development of various applications and algorithms.
-It includes data structures like Linked Lists and Hash Tables, which are essential components in many programming tasks.

 ## Installation

 To use Nexum in your Rust project, you can add it to your `Cargo.toml`: